A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Choose Purdia Capital if you want:

 Overall, Purdia Capital scores higher (68 vs 67) on our trader-friendliness index.
-Key advantages: faster path to funded, fewer trading restrictions, more lenient consistency rules.
+Key advantages: faster path to funded, fewer trading restrictions, no inactivity limit, more lenient consistency rules.
 That said, Alpha Futures wins on lower starting cost, more forgiving drawdown rules.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.